rdpate/helpfile/about/about.md

     - "#.help /SUBTOPIC.LANG.FORMAT"?
     - "#/SUBTOPIC.help.LANG.FORMAT"?
     - inline sections are exactly equivalent to the contents of a separate section with specific line munging for comments (prefixing "#" for comments and blank lines or "# " otherwise)
+- fixed-width option (--file?) to show a given helpfile without locate
+    - could refactor fixed-width into three programs
+        - extract internal section text
+        - format helpfile text for fixed-width
+        - glue for these and ./locate (ie. current version)